The best engineering resume writing tips to remember

-With that in mind, here are some of our top resume writing tips for engineers, compiled by Airswift Recruitment Country Manager for Malaysia Nic Taylor.
+With this in mind, here are some of our top engineering resume tips.

 1. Use a reverse chronological order to present your employment history, including accurate dates, company name and position.

 2. Explain any gaps in your employment history.

 4. Soft skills often sound like meaningless buzzwords.
 Avoid listing these skills as they will already be demonstrated in your achievements.